U.S. House Democrats to subpoena Big Oil in climate deception probe | Headlines

 "Only 0.06% of Exxon's 1,543 total instances of legislative lobbying since 2015 has been devoted to the Paris Agreement or related legislation," the analysis said.
 Woods emphasized Exxon's investments in carbon capture, a technology to capture emissions for burial underground or to pump them into aging oilfields to squeeze out more crude.

-Chevron spokesperson Braden Reddall said the company has been working to collect and produce the requested documents.
-The other companies and trade groups did not immediately respond to requests for comment about the subpoenas.
+On the requested documents, Chevron said the company has been working to collect and produce them.
+Exxon said it has produced nearly 130,000 pages of documents including internal emails.
+API said has been working with the committee "consistent with our right to associate and engage in free speech".

+The other companies and the Chamber did not immediately respond to requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)